laila910/E-WomonStore/readme.md

 ![product Page](https://github.com/laila910/E-WomonStore/blob/master/img/products.png?row=true)
 ## when the customer add any product to his card or click on buy now button this page will be shown to him directly
 ![Add To Card page](https://github.com/laila910/E-WomonStore/blob/master/img/addtocard.png?row=true)
-## when the customer click on the search button on any project that will redirect him to the product details page
+## when the customer click on the search button on any product that will redirect him to the product details page
 ![Product Details](https://github.com/laila910/E-WomonStore/blob/master/img/productdetails.png?row=true)
 ## customer account Example
 ![customer Account](https://github.com/laila910/E-WomonStore/blob/master/img/customeraccount.png?row=true)